fedosejev/using-robinhood-node-api-client/README.md

 npm install
 ```

-_Optional:_ put your Robinhood username and password to `./robinhood.config.json` file.
+_Optional:_ put your Robinhood username and password in `./robinhood.config.json` file.

 ## 2. Run